ohowe1/SpectatorModeRewrite/readme.md

 #See above (blocks)
 distance: 64

+#The minimum health a player can have to activate /s
+minimum-health: 0

 #Prevents players from using the spectator teleport hot bar
 prevent-teleport: false
 #Prevents these commands from being executed unless you have the smpspectator.bypass permission.
 Example list: [back, return, home, homes, tpaccept, tpyes, warp, warps]